About Us

 The club committee adheres to run the club within the guidelines of the club financial structure with the aim of covering the increased cost of the utilities and the daily expenses of the club.

-However additional funds for maintenance and new equipment always remain a concern for the current committee.
+However, additional funds for maintenance and new equipment always remain a concern for the current committee.
 Currently these expenses have been covered by donations, by sponsorship and by conducting regular sausage sizzles at the local Bunnings store.

 Below is a link to the constituted rules of WoSP